physicsbb/BookOfPhysics/_sources/Portfolio/portfolioShort.md

 ## Link to my resume:
 [Here's the link to my resume!](https://drive.google.com/file/d/1RsUJHFE5haeqTYd1qlcp8zZBbDN9Yb7w/view?usp=sharing)

+## Latest Career Update:
+I have begun working at GaNify, LLC since mid February 2024.
+My current role at GaNify is to assist the company in solidifying a process that can be standardized for the manufacturing of a HEMT based High Voltage Super-heterojunction FET device with high voltage switching applications.
+Our projects are currently [ARPA-E](https://arpa-e.energy.gov/news-and-media/press-releases/us-department-energy-announces-42-million-strengthen-reliability) funded.

+I would like to take a moment and express my gratitude for Dr. Shuji Nakamura's kind offering to me for an undergraduate internship, giving me the necessary experience as someone with a physics background to learn about GaN-based semiconductor technology, which ultimately led to me landing this career opportunity that is as close to a PhD as one can get.

 ## My background:
 I am a recent [Physics](https://www.physics.ucsb.edu/) graduate from [UCSB](https://www.ucsb.edu/).
 If I were to come up with a name for the focus of courses that I have taken, I would say Condensed Matter and Optics Applications.
 In my opinion, my two quarters of Condensed Matter, one quarter of Optics and one quarter of Quantum Photonics Experiment gave me a really unique perspective to pursue physical applications, with a motivation aimed towards translating scientific investigation into commercialization.
 I have seen this translation in the field of photonics in two separate applications, the currently-pretty-Novel Quantum Photonics Integrated Circuits (QPIC), and a Novel-30-Years-Ago Optoelectronics.